Birkehoj/neato_robot/README.md

 ## Changes in wphan's fork

- * modified some files to work in a Yocto built Linux image
+ * modified some files(neato.py and neato_driver.py) to work in a Yocto built Linux image
  * tested with meta-ros layer running on a Gumstix Overo COM on a Tobi expansion board connected to a Neato XV Signature